-Plant growth material and conditions: Seedlings grown for proteomics harvests (A. thaliana seeds of ecotype Col-0) were sown in three rows at high density (~15-20 seeds/cm) on sterile square petri dishes containing 40 mL autoclaved and solidified 1/4 MS, 1% plant agar without additional sucrose, using a pipette after wet surface seed sterilization (incubation in 50% EtOH, 5% Bleach for 10 min, followed by seven washing rounds with Autoclaved MQ water).
-The plates were left to dry for 30 min after sowing.
+Plant growth material and conditions: Seedlings grown for proteomics harvests (Arabidopsis thaliana seeds of ecotype Col-0) were sown in 3 rows at high density (~15-20 seeds/cm) on sterile square petri dishes containing 40 ml autoclaved and solidified $\frac{1}{4}$ MS, 1% plant agar without additional sucrose, using a pipette after wet surface seed sterilization (incubation in 50% EtOH, 5% Bleach for 10 minutes, followed by 7 washing rounds with Autoclaved MQ water).
+The plates were left to dry for 30 minutes after sowing.
 Petri dishes were sealed with gas-permeable tape (Leukopor, Duchefa) and stratified at 4°C in the dark for 4 days.
-Seedlings were grown vertically on the agar plates under short-day conditions (9:00-17:00, T = 20°C, Photon Flux Density = ~120 $\mu$ mol m-2s-1, RH = 70%) for 5 days.
-Samples were harvested over five independent experiments; 10 plates were pooled per biological replicate.
+Seedlings were grown vertically on the agar plates under short day conditions (9:00 - 17:00, T= 20°C, Photon Flux Density = ~120 μ μmol m-2s-1, RH= 70%) for 5 days.
+Samples were harvested over 5 independent experiments; 10 plates were pooled per biological replicate.
 Air and ethylene treatments were performed as described above.

-Sample preparation, tandem mass tag (TMT) labeling and data analysis: Protein extraction, guantification, reduction, and alkalization was done as described previously (Zhang et al., 2015).
+Sample preparation, TMT labeling and data analysis: Protein extraction, quantification, reduction and alkalization was done as described previously (Zhang et al., 2015).
 Protein precipitation was done by the methanol/chloroform method described by (Zhang et al., 2018).
 Sequential trypsin digestion was done according to (Zhang et al., 2015).
-Peptide concentration was determined using a PierceTM Quantitative Colorimetric Peptide Assay kit (23275; Thermo Fisher Scientific, Waltham, MA, USA).
-An aliquot of 100 μg peptide was labeled using TMT10plex (90110; Thermo Scientific).
-Five biological replicates were performed: Air-treated samples were labeled with TMT10-126, -127N, -127C, -128N, -128C, and ethylene-treated samples were labeled with -129 N, -129C, -130N, -130C, and -131.
-Peptides were mixed equally and an aliquot corresponding to half of peptides was separated by high pH reverse-phase chromatography using a Waters reverse-phase Nano column as described in Zhang et al. (2015).
-All LC-MS/MS experiments were performed as previously (Zhang et al., 2018) using a Dionex Ultimate 3000 RSLC nanoUPLC (Thermo Fisher Scientific Inc., Waltham, MA, USA) system and a Orbitrap Fusion Lumos Tribrid Mass Spectrometer (Thermo Fisher Scientific Inc., Waltham, MA, USA).
+Peptide concentration was determined using a PierceTM Quantitative Colorimetric Peptide Assay kit (23275, Thermo Scientific).
+100μg peptide aliquots were labelled using TMT10plexTM (90110, Thermo Scientific).
+5 biological replicates were performed: Air-treated samples were labelled with TMT10 -126, -127N, -127C, -128N, -128C and ethylene-treated samples were labelled with -129 N, -129C, -130N, -130C, -131.
+Peptides were mixed equally and an aliquot corresponding to half of peptides was separated by high pH reverse-phase chromatography using a Waters reverse-phase Nano column as described in (Zhang et al., 2015).
+All LC-MS/MS experiments were performed as previously (Zhang et al. 2018) using a Dionex Ultimate 3000 RSLC nanoUPLC (Thermo Fisher Scientific Inc, Waltham, MA, USA) system and a Orbitrap Fusion Lumos Tribrid Mass Spectrometer (Thermo Fisher Scientific Inc, Waltham, MA, USA).

-Raw data were searched against the TAIR10 database using MASCOT version 2.4 (Matrix Science, London, UK) and PROTEOME DISCOVERER version 1.4.1.14 as described previously (Zhang et al., 2015), employing Top 10 peaks filter node and percolator nodes and reporter ions quantifier with Trypsin enzyme specificity with a maximum of one missed cleavage.
-Carbamidomethylation (+57.021Da) of cysteine and TMT isobaric labeling (+229.162 Da) of lysine and N-termini were set as static modifications while the methionine oxidation (+15.996) were considered dynamic.
-Mass tolerances were set to 20 ppm for MS and 0.6 Da for [A]MS/MS. For quantification, TMT 10plex method was used and integration tolerance was set to 2 mmu, Integration Method was set as centroid sum.
-Purity correction factors were set according to the TMT10plex (90110) product sheet (Lot number: SA239883).
+Raw data were searched against the TAIR10 database using MASCOT v.2.4 (Matrix Science, London, UK) and PROTEOME DISCOVERERTM v.1.4.1.14 as described previously (Zhang et al., 2015), employing Top 10 peaks filter node and percolator nodes and reporter ions quantifier with Trypsin enzyme specificity with a maximum of one missed cleavage.
+Carbamidomethylation (+57.021 Da) of cysteine and TMT isobaric labelling (+229.162 Da) of lysine and N-termini were set as static modifications while the methionine oxidation (+15.996) were considered dynamic.
+Mass tolerances were set to 20 ppm for MS and 0.6 Da for MS/MS. For quantification, TMT 10plex method was used and integration tolerance was set to 2mmu, Integration Method was set as centroid sum.
+Purity correction factor were set according the TMT10plex (90110) product sheet (Lot number: SA239883).
 Each reporting ion was divided by the sum of total ions and normalized by medians of each sample.
 Log transformation ensured a homogeneity and normal distribution of the variances.
-Statistical differences between air and ethylene samples were obtained using two-sample ttest of log2 transformed data, considering variation of quantification as a weighting factor.
+Statistical differences between air and ethylene samples were obtained using two-sample t-test of log2 transformed data, considering variation of quantification as a weighting factor.
 Only proteins represented by two or more peptides were considered for further analysis.
-All proteomics data is available in Supplemental Data Sets 8-10.
-MS proteomics data have been deposited to the ProteomeXchange Consortium via the PRIDE partner repository (Vizcaíno et al., 2016) with the dataset identifier PXD 031138.
+All proteomics data is available in the Supplemental data (sheet 8-10).
+MS proteomics data have been deposited to the ProteomeXchange Consortium via the PRIDE partner repository (Vizcaíno et al., 2016).
 R language was used for Ontology (GO) enrichment analysis.